yuanj07/LineExtr/Readme.md

 **J. Yuan and A. M. Cheriyadat, Learning to count buildings in diverse aerial scenes.
 ACM SIGSPATIAL GIS, 2014.**

-This is a software for non-commercial purpose.
-Please contact the author for commercial use.

 ## Initial setup

 To run the code, you need Matlab with image processing tool box and mex is configured correctly (type mex -setup in the matlab prompt).